 Giving a slight tempering in the beginning and adding this blended paste to the gravy along with some sour taste which can be brought by adding tamarind pulp and cooking boiled eggs for few minutes with this curry gives a good flavor to the egg curry.

-Below is the recipe card for making egg kulambu which is a very popular egg curry down south which goes well with pulao recipes and can be made for several occasions.
+Below is the recipe card for making egg kulambu which is a very popular egg curry down south that goes well with pulao recipes and can be made for several occasions.

 egg kulambu, muttai kulambu | muttai kuzhambu